davidan1981/rubybreaker/TUTORIAL.md

 ### Block Type

-One of the Ruby's prominent features is the block argument.
+One of the Ruby&rsquo;s prominent features is the block argument.
 It allows the caller to pass in a piece of code to be executed inside the callee.
 This code block can be executed by the Ruby construct, `yield`, or by directly calling the `call` method of the block object.
 In RubyBreaker, this type can